gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the handling of Control Chunks, Data Chunks and Encrypted chunks follows the rules defined below:

 - When the Association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control Chunk is sent plain.
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- When the Association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control Chunk as well as Data chunks will be used for creating an SCTP payload that will be encrypted by the Encryption Engine and the result from that encryption will be the used as payload of an ENCRYPT chunk that will be the only chunk of the SCTP packet to be sent.
+- When the Association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control Chunk as well as Data chunks will be used to create an SCTP payload that will be encrypted by the Encryption Engine and the result from that encryption will be the used as payload of an ENCRYPT chunk that will be the only chunk of the SCTP packet to be sent.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3